"When you control a man's thinking you, do not have to worry about his actions."

 Carter G. Woodson ("The Mis-Education of the Negro")

-As a professor, she is committed to student equity, access and success.
-Her courses are designed with the intentions of providing an inclusive and holistic education aimed at psychological and community liberation.
-She blends traditional and new media to create a transformative 21st century learning environment and provides a culture that fosters interactive participation.
+She currently holds a fulltime professorship in Ethnic Studies at Fullerton College in Orange County, California.
+She designs her curriculum to provide an inclusive and holistic education aimed at psychological and community liberation.
+She blends traditional and new media to create a transformative 21st-century learning environment and offers a culture that fosters interactive participation.